 Click circles for information.

-Loke has introduced a number of differentiating technologies The geographical location, deep water and not least environmental considerations pose major challenges to how to establish and operate a marine minerals industry.
+Loke is introducing a number of differentiating technologies.
+The geographical location, deep water and not least environmental considerations pose major challenges to how to establish and operate a deep sea minerals industry.
 We believe that the solution is partly a transfer of technology, experience and culture from the subsea oil and gas industry, and partly development of new technology to mitigate the environmental exposure.
 The technology base from the subsea oil and gas industry is directly transferrable regarding safe and remote operation at the bottom of the ocean.
 This has been successfully demonstrated for over 40 years now.

-In addition, mineral harvesting equipment needs to be designed with extraordinary focus on minimizing environmental impact to the subsea habitats.
+In addition, mineral exploration and production equipment needs to be designed with extraordinary focus on minimizing environmental impact to the subsea habitats.

 Ensure access to affordable, reliable, sustainable and modern energy for all